dchege711/programming_challenges/advent-of-code/2024/AoC2024/12-garden-groups/12-garden-groups.md

 the new total price of fencing all regions on your map? {{% cite AoC2024Day12
 %}}

+{{< readfile
+  file="content/computer-science/programming-challenges/advent-of-code/2024/AoC2024/12-garden-groups/GardenGroups.PartTwo.cs"
+  highlight="cs"
+  id="GardenGroups.PartTwo.cs" >}}

+Struggled a lot on this part until I looked at {{% cite rAOCDay12Part2 %}}.
+That the number of corners equals the number of sides in a polygon simplified the problem because it's easier to count the corners.

+{{% comment %}}

+Covered bijections in <em>COS 340: Reasoning about Computation</em> but I don't think I had encountered their practicality in the world.
+In this case, the bijection between corners and sides works a lot in my favor.

+{{% /comment %}}

+## Core Routines

+{{< readfile
+  file="content/computer-science/programming-challenges/advent-of-code/2024/AoC2024/12-garden-groups/GardenGroups.Common.cs"
+  highlight="cs"
+  id="GardenGroups.Common.cs" >}}

 ## References

 1. {{< citation